maglorelf/TauIdeas/README.md

 ### Installation

 Currently the installation is in gatsby cloud.
-See the tutoria in gastbyjs.io
+See the tutoria in gatsbyjs.com

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Usage

-### Gastby commands
+### Gatsby commands

 `gatsby new`: Craete a new project.
 You can add a prebuild a template